 - seize and search a cell phone.

-But note that under the “plain feel” doctrine, if an officer is conducting a pat-down and feels an object that the officer knows is contraband, the officer can remove or take the item.
-Prosecutors can then use the item as evidence against the suspect.16
+Under the “plain feel” doctrine, if an officer is conducting a pat-down and feels an object that the officer knows is contraband, the officer can remove or take the item.
+Prosecutors can then use the item as evidence against you.18

 - drug cases,